 The Queens Garden Trail is flatter than Navajo Loop, that is, up until the last half mile back up to Sunrise Point.
 During this part of the hike, we loved the curvy paths that took us under a number of light red rock arches.
 Once we made it Sunrise Point, we took a moment to sit on one of the many benches that line the rim and congratulate ourselves on a hike well done!

 Do yourself a favor and set your alarm before sunrise!
 I know what you are thinking, wintertime sunrises are freezing!
-Although, as hard as it was to get out of the comfortable beds and get outside in the cold temperatures it was totally worth it!
-There are many look-out points to choose from but a local told us that if we only had one sunrise to experience, we had to do it at Inspiration Point.
+Although, it was difficult getting out of our comfortable beds and get outside it was totally worth it!
+There are many look-out points to choose from.
+However, a local told us that Inspiration Point was the best.
 We are glad that we took their advice because WOW!
 The pictures just don’t do it justice.
 Take a blanket and some hot chocolate with you to stay warm while admiring the vista.
 We loved using our Coal Creek Supply tumblers!

 PRO TIP: If you want an epic photo, take a moment to stop at one of the two red rock arches.
 They are found on the scenic byway on Highway 12.
 There are pull out spots on either side of the arches.
 Just be careful and watch for cars!